 - Individual therapy options

 A residential treatment program is sometimes the most effective option for teens.
 Living in a positive environment may be the best way to help them understand their successes and challenges objectively.
 Youth detox programs, which typically last up to one month, often precede additional treatment.
 An effective treatment plan includes counseling and other methods the experienced staff will choose.

 Combining Other Treatment with a Dialectical Behavioural Therapy Program

 Dialectical behaviour therapy proves successful in many cases, especially among teens and young adults.
 Along with residential programs and other treatment options, DBT helps participants understand the source of their negative behaviour and explore healthier ways of acting.
 Teens learn that they can control their environment by changing their own perspective.
 This therapy offers participants a new option.
 Individuals who struggle with impulsive behaviour learn how to avoid repeating past mistakes.

 DBT Program at Venture Academy

 The first step in treatment is to realize that a problem exists.
 Recognizing how substance abuse has created a roadblock in a young person’s path often requires a neutral third party.
 Venture Academy offers parents and families a place for safe treatment and healing.

 The trials and stresses of substance abuse significantly decrease the quality of life of the entire family.
 The struggle doesn’t have to continue.
 Help and rehabilitation are available.
-Venture Academy has several convenient locations in Kelowna, British Columbia; Red Deer, Alberta; and Barrie, Ontario.
+Venture Academy has convenient locations in Red Deer, Alberta and Barrie, Ontario.
 Call Venture Academy at 866.762.2211 to get your teen and your life back on track.